Sponsored content: This post is in collaboration with Burlington Bathrooms. All thoughts and opinions are my own 🙂

 Our Family Bathroom Suite

-I wanted the toilet to sit quietly between the shower and bath so we went with a Regal WC with lever cistern in white with a white lid.
+I wanted the toilet to sit quietly between the shower and bath.
+We went with a Regal WC with a lever cistern in white and with a white lid.

 Finally, we went for the Windsor 150cm double ended bath with standard feet (which I spray painted black) and finished the bath with the Riviera bath and shower mixer with handset and hose kit.

-The finishing touches were a round mirror from IKEA, shelf from part of a scaffolding board, bamboo shelves from Graham and Green and an abstract print I’ve had for years from Dunelm which suited the family bathroom perfectly!
+The finishing touches were a round mirror from IKEA, a shelf from part of a scaffolding board, and bamboo shelves from Graham and Green.